ioccc-src/winner/2005/giljade/README.md

 ./giljade
 ```

+After Landon fixed the entry to compile with clang (but see above and below)
-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for modern
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) noticed this does not
-systems but there was a problem with both the clang fixed version (which Landon
-originally put in but Cody further fixed so that it would work somewhat) and the
-original version.
-There remains a problem with the clang version.
+work at all in modern systems.
+He fixed this to work but he notes that the fix
+to let clang compile it breaks the self-test feature.

-The problem that was showing up is that with either optimising or anything but
+The problem that was showing up is that with either optimising or if anything
-32-bit was used it would not work.
-The optimising cannot be used still but it
+but 32-bit (as in `-m32`) was used it would not work (at least in 64-bit
+systems?).
+The optimising cannot be used still but it now works with both 32-bit
-now works with both 32-bit and 64-bit.
-The solution has to do with the size
+and 64-bit.
+The solution has to do with the size difference between `int` and
-difference between `int` and `long` so that the `long *E` is now `int *E`.
-This
+`long` so that the `long*E` is now `int*E`.
+This solves a specific problem for
-solves a specific problem for linux (32-bit, 64-bit) and macOS (arm64).
+linux (32-bit, 64-bit) and macOS (arm64).

 But as noted there is another problem with clang: the self-test feature only
-completely works with the original version, not the one that will compile with
+completely works with the original version ([giljade.alt.c](giljade.alt.c)), not
+the one that will compile with clang ([giljade.c](giljade.c)).
+The alternate
+version, which will not compile with clang, is the only one that passes the
-clang.
-The alt version only passes some of its tests.
-If your compiler does not
-have the defect that clang has about arg types to `main()` you can use
+self-tests.
+If your compiler does not have the defect that clang has about arg
-successfully run the self-test feature completely.
-Otherwise see the Alternate
-code section below.
+types to `main()` see the Alternate code section below at least for the
+self-test feature.

 Thank you Cody for your assistance!